 How to Get Started

-Finally, before closing out this post, let’s take a quick look at how you can get started with either a headless CMS and a headless website builder.
+Finally, before closing out this post, let’s take a quick look at how you can get started with either a headless CMS and a headless page builder.

 With a headless CMS